20 Best Dating App Opening Lines

 6. Sounds as though you're a very discerning reader.
 I need to read a life-altering book.
 Could you suggest something mind-blowing?

-There’s a reason that creators of dating apps are so keen for you to write lists of the things you like.
+There's a reason that creators of dating apps are so keen for you to write lists of the things you like.
 They know that having a common interest is a great way to break the ice in a positive way.
-Start this off by mentioning with a shared interest in a movie, book, or activity they mention.
-If you’ve always wanted to visit some place they’ve posted a picture of, take this opportunity to tell them.
-Bonus points if you can include an insider reference that demonstrates that you know what you’re talking about.
-Here are two great examples:
+One of the best opening lines is to start with a shared interest in a movie, book, or activity they mention.
+If you've always wanted to visit some place they've posted a picture of, take this opportunity to tell them.
+Bonus points if you can include an insider reference that demonstrates that you know what you're talking about.
+Here are two great examples of good opening lines:

 7. I went to Ibiza back in '07!
 I loved hanging out at the Blue Marlin.
 What were some of your highlights?